 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

 The sea has its own temperatures in the United Arab Emirates.
 The temperature of the water depends on the temperature of the air.
-In the winter the Persian Gulf sees temperatures in the high 20’s.
-The Indian Ocean and Arabian Sea have temperatures in the low 20’s.
+In the winter the Persian Gulf sees temperatures around 25.
+The Indian Ocean and Arabian Sea have temperatures a bit over 20 degrees.

 Dust storms are also known to occur violently, causing limited visibility.